dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 2. Ensure that your personal [development credentials](https://cloud.getdbt.com/settings/profile/credentials) are set on the project.

-3. Navigate to [your profile](https://cloud.getdbt.com/settings/profile) and make sure the "beta features" flag under "Experimental Features" is enabled.
+3. Navigate to [your profile](https://cloud.getdbt.com/settings/profile) and enable the "beta features" flag under "Experimental Features."

 4. Create an environment variable with your [dbt cloud API key](https://cloud.getdbt.com/settings/profile#api-access):